jhotmann/tasker-phone-modes/README.md

 One of frequent uses of Tasker is to change system settings and perform tasks based on your current situation.
-Things like silencing your phone while in a meeting, turning down brightness at night, or launching a music app when in the car are just the tip of the iceburg when it comes to Tasker automation.
+Things like silencing your phone while in a meeting, turning down brightness at night, or launching a music app when in the car are just the tip of the iceberg when it comes to Tasker automation.
 This sort of automation can be approached in many different ways and often times leads to repeated steps in multiple tasks and disorganization.

 Over time I have strived to refine my location-based automation so that it's easy to modify, highly organized, and